and welcome to our YourDailyGerman – Learn German Online – Course.

 Because for most of the verbs, like 98% of them, you will need the spoken past.
 And not only for actual speaking but also for written “normal” language like SMS, E-mails, letters, chats, blogs, recipes and so on.

 In daily life, we only need the written past for a very small number of verbs for which it is idiomatic.
 And it’s the usual suspects like haben, können or müssen and so on.

-And for like half a dozen of verb like finden or geben, both forms are idiomatic and it depends on the context.
+And for like half a dozen verbs like finden or geben, both forms are idiomatic and it depends on the context.

 So now we kind of have our road-map here:

 - The spoken past is by far the most important thing, so we’ll learn how to build that first.

 - Then, we’ll learn for which verbs we need the written past in daily life and learn it.

 - And then we’ll go over the few verbs for which it really depends on context and meaning.

 That’s where we’ll pick up next time :).
 Hooray!
 Who’s hyped up?

 Seriously though, once we’re done with the spoken past, German will feel kind of familiar already and you’ll be able to speak.